haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 • It can’t take reactions until the end of your next turn.
 Wholeness of Body
 At 6th level, you gain the ability to heal yourself.
 As an action, you can regain hit points equal to three
-           Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 28

 times your monk level.
 You must finish a long rest before you can use this feature again.
 Tranquility